Coloring graphs with forbidden almost bipartite subgraphs: Introduction

-Johansson \cite{Joh_triangle} proved Conjecture~\ref{conj:AKS} for $F = K_3$.
-Johansson's paper was never published, but a textbook presentation of Johansson's argument can be found in \cite[\S13]{MolloyReed}.
-Since Johansson's manuscript is unpublished, it is hard to tell what exact bound on $c(K_3)$ it yields; in \cite[\S13]{MolloyReed}, Molloy and Reed report the bound $c(K_3) \leq 9$ and prove $c(K_3) \leq 160$.
-This was later improved to $c(K_3) \leq 4$ by Pettie and Su \cite{PS15} and finally to $c(K_3) \leq 1$ by Molloy \cite{Molloy}.
-Molloy's result was generalized by Davies, Kang, Pirot, and Sereni, who showed that $c(C_k) \leq 1$ for the $k$-cycle $C_k$ \cite[Theorem 4]{DKPS}, and, even more generally, $c(F_k) \leq 1$ for the $k$-fan $F_k$ \ep{the $k$-fan is obtained from a path on $k - 1$ vertices by adding a new vertex adjacent to every vertex on the path; in particular, it contains a cycle of each length between $3$ and $k$} \cite[Theorem 6]{DKPS}.
-In an earlier paper \cite{BipartiteNibble}, we identified another class of graphs $F$ with $c(F) \leq 1$, namely the bipartite graphs.

-To date, the largest class of graphs for which Conjecture~\ref{conj:AKS} has been verified comprises the so-called \emphd{almost bipartite} graphs, i.e., graphs that can be made bipartite by removing at most one vertex.
-Equivalently, a graph is almost bipartite if it is a subgraph of the complete tripartite graph $K_{1,t,t}$ for some $t \in \N$.
+It is easy to see that Conjecture~\ref{conj:AKS} holds for a graph $F$ if and only if it holds for every connected component of $F$.
+Thus, we shall be primarily concerned with connected graphs $F$ in this paper.
+To date, the largest class of connected graphs for which Conjecture~\ref{conj:AKS} has been verified comprises the so-called \emphd{almost bipartite} graphs, i.e., graphs that can be made bipartite by removing at most one vertex.
+Equivalently, a graph is almost bipartite if it is isomorphic to a subgraph of the complete tripartite graph $K_{1,t,t}$ for some $t \in \N$.
 Conjecture~\ref{conj:AKS} was proved for almost bipartite graphs by Alon, Krivelevich, and Sudakov: